in 2002, after 40

 2000s for those to become real businesses, but we blue-skied the

 technology back then.
-In fact, as of 2007, I get my telecommunications
+In fact, I now get my telecommunications

-services at home that way: telephone and broadband data via cable TV
+services at home that way: telephone, TV, and broadband data via digital fiber (and cable before that),

 and my telephone calls travel over the Internet packet network.